-The Donlin Gold Project is a large, undeveloped, refractory gold deposit located 19 km north of the Kuskokwim River and about 450 kilometers northwest of Anchorage.
+Donlin Gold LLC has proposed a large, undeveloped, open pit, hardrock gold mine located approximately 10 miles north of Crooked Creek, Alaska, which is located on the shores of the Kuskokwim River, in southwest Alaska (277 miles west of Anchorage and 145 miles northeast of Bethel).
 The deposit is situated on Native lands owned by The Kuskokwim Corporation (surface estate) and Calista Corporation (subsurface estate).

-In December 2007, Barrick and NovaGold formed the Donlin Gold LLC, jointly owned on a 50/50 basis, which will oversee development of the project.
-Calista can exercise their option to participate at up to 15% interest in the project by making pro-rata share payments of the project's capital costs.
+In December 2007, Barrick and NovaGold formed Donlin Gold LLC, jointly owned on a 50/50 basis and is responsible for overseeing development of the proposed project.

 On July 26th, 2012 Donlin Gold LLC, submitted a Section 404 permit to the U.S. Army Corps of Engineers (USACE).
-The submittal of the 404 permit trigged the National Environmental Protection Act (NEPA) process.
+The submittal of the 404 permit triggered the development an Environmental Impact State (EIS) as required under the National Environmental Policy Act (NEPA).
+The State of Alaska is a cooperating agency during the review and development of the EIS.
 For further information on the 404 and NEPA process please visit http://www.donlingoldeis.com/.